sugnite/RGB-D-Map-Segmentation-and-Pose-Estimation/README.md

 # RGB-D-Map-Segmentation-and-Pose-Estimation
 Map point cloud segmentation using RGB-D sensor.
 The mapping is using [`rtabmap`](https://github.com/introlab/rtabmap_ros) and do the segmentation at the same time.
-This project work using [`yolov5`](https://github.com/ultralytics/yolov5) as an object detetor, using filtering to update extracted point cloud in the map frame and estimate a position to the object.
+This project work using [`yolov5`](https://github.com/ultralytics/yolov5) as an object detector, using filtering to update extracted point cloud in the map frame and estimate the position from the object to the map.
 The code was designed to work out of the box with the Spot Robot body camera.

 - Tested under Ubuntu 18.04 and ROS Melodic